ickerwx/requestfuzzer/README.md

 # HTTP Request Fuzzer

-This programm will read a request template from a file and apply changes to that template defined in a rules file.
+I wrote this program to fuzz REST API calls.
+It will read a request template from a file and apply changes to that template defined in a rules file.
 These changes can be:

  - replace placeholder with word from a wordlist
  - replace placeholder with result from an executable